-The TSC2100 implements a pop reduction scheme to reduce audible artifacts during powerup and powerdown of the audio output drivers.
+The 'AIC26 implements a pop reduction scheme to reduce audible artifacts during power up and power down of the audio output drivers.
 This scheme can be controlled by programming bits D2 and D1 of REG1EH/Page2.
 By default, the driver pop reduction scheme is enabled and can be disabled by programming bit D2 of Reg1EH/Page2 to 1.
 When this scheme is enabled and the virtual ground connection is not used (VGND amplifier is powered down), the audio output driver slowly charges up any external ac-coupling capacitors to reduce audible artifacts.
 Bit D1 of REG1EH/Page2 provides control of the charging time for the ac-coupling capacitor as either 0.8 sec or 4 sec.
-When the virtual ground amplifier is powered up and used, the external ac-coupling capacitor is eliminated, and the powerup time becomes either 1 ms or 5 ms. This scheme takes effect whenever the audio output drivers are powered up due to enabling any of the DAC, the Analog Mixer or the Keyclick Generator.
+When the virtual ground amplifier is powered up and used, the external ac-coupling capacitor is eliminated, and the power up time becomes 1 ms. This scheme takes effect whenever the audio output drivers are powered up due to enabling any of the DAC, the Analog Mixer, or the Keyclick Generator.

-Pop Reduction For DAC Routing
+Pop Reduction for DAC Routing

-Whenever the audio DAC is powered on or off, there may be a slight change in the output dc offset voltage and can be heard as a weak pop in the output.
-In order to reduce this artifact, the TSC2100 implements a DAC pop reduction scheme, which is programmable using bits D5-D2 in REG-1DH/Page2.
+Whenever the audio DAC is powered on or off, a slight change in the output dc offset voltage may occur and can be heard as a weak pop in the output.
+In order to reduce this artifact, the 'AIC26 implements a DAC pop reduction scheme, which is programmable using bits D5-D2 in REG-1DH/Page2.
 Bit D5 enables the scheme, which implements a slow transition between the starting dc level and the final dc level.
-For best results program D4-D2 in REG1DH/Page2 to 100.
+For best results, program bits D4-D2 in REG1DH/Page2 to 100.